 The International Committee for the History of Technology, ICOHTEC, welcomes submissions for the Maurice Daumas Prize, which aims to encourage innovative scholarship in the history of technology.
 ICOHTEC is interested in the history of technological development as well as its relationship to science, society, economy, culture and the environment.
 There is no limitation as to theoretical or methodological approaches.

-The prizewill be awarded to the author of the best article submitted which deals with the history of technology in any period of the past or in any part of the world and which was published in a journal or edited volume in 2013 or 2014.
+The prize will be awarded to the author of the best article submitted which deals with the history of technology in any period of the past or in any part of the world and which was published in a journal or edited volume in 2014 or 2015.
 Eligible for the prize are original articles published in (or later translated into) any of the official ICOHTEC languages (English, French, German, Russian or Spanish).
 Submissions are welcomed from scholars of any country who are currently in graduate school or have received their doctorate within the last seven years.
-Please send your submission and a brief (not to exceed one-page) cv to each of the five Prize Committee members no later than 12 January 2015.
+Please send your submission and a brief (not to exceed one-page) cv to each of the six Prize Committee members no later than 15 December 2015.
 Electronic submissions are preferred.
-The winner will be contacted in late May 2015.
+The winner will be contacted in late April 2016.

 LIST OF RECIPIENTS